dyspop/responsysrest/README.md

+### Sending Messages

+There are a number of types of messages you can send with Responsys via API and methods available.
+For now we just implement Send Email Message.

+#### Send Email Message

+This wrapper requires each call to this function to target a single message but allow for any number of recipients and any amount of optional data to be passed along with each recipient.
+It only accepts email address as the ID type.

+    client.send_email_message(
+        recipients, responsys_target_folder, responsys_target_campaign_name)

+`recipients` can be either a string or a list of strings.
+The wrapper will take any but Responsys will fail/reject invalid addresses.
+The following are all valid as the `recipients` argument (as far as the wrapper is concerned), but the third example should return an error from the Responsys response:

+    'team_member@company.com'
+    ['team_member@company.com', 'team_member2@company.com']
+    ['team_member@company.com', 'team_member2@company.com', 42]

+Messages will only be sent if the recipient exists in the target list.
+The target list must be configured from the campaign dashboard in the Responsys UI.
+If the recipient doesn't exist in the target list for the target campaign then a failure response will be returned from the Responsys API for that item in the list.

+You can also pass optional data to be used within the campaign HTML build, whether it be used in classic or EMD campaigns.
+This is done with a dictionary for one recipient:

+    client.send_email_message(
+        'team_member@company.com',
+        'myfolder',
+        'mycampaign',
+        {
+            'FIELD1': 'Value1',
+            'FIELD2': 'Value2'
+        }
+    )

+or a list of dictionaries for multiple recipients:

+    recipients = ['team_member@company.com', 'team_member2@company.com']
+    optional_data = [
+        {
+            'FIELD1': 'foo',
+            'FIELD2': 'bar'
+        },
+        {
+            'FIELD1': 'ham',
+            'FIELD2': 'eggs'
+        }
+    ]

+The length of the recipients list and the optional data key/value pairs must match or the wrapper will return an error.

+Note that the key don't need to match:

+    recipients = ['team_member@company.com', 'team_member2@company.com']
+    optional_data = [
+        {
+            'FIELD1': 'foo',
+            'FIELD2': 'bar'
+        },
+        {
+            'FIELD1': 'ham',
+            'OTHER_FIELD': 'bazinga'
+            'YET_ANOTHER_FIELD': 'Batman!'
+        }
+    ]

+But be careful, you'll need to pass an empty dictionary if you have a recipient to receive no optional data mixed in with recipients who do receive optional data:

+    recipients = [
+        'team_member@company.com',
+        'team_member2@company.com',
+        'otherperson@othercompany.net',
+        'someonesfriend@friendlypeople.biz'
+        ]
+        optional_data = [
+            {
+                'FIELD1': 'foo',
+                'FIELD2': 'bar'
+            },
+            {
+                'FIELD1': 'baz',
+                'FIELD2': 'bazoink'
+            },
+            {},
+            {
+                'FIELD1': 'spam',
+                'FIELD2': 'bacon'
+            },
+        ]

 ### Non-native features

 There are a few things you might want to do with the API that are a little hard based on arbitrary endpoint calls.
 The wrapper provides you this piece of candy.